- Why Research

 New Brunswick, New Jersey

-People who have inherited mutations in the BRCA gene have a high risk of developing breast cancer.
-Most BRCA breast cancers tend to be of the triple negative (TNBC) subtype, which is particularly aggressive and lacks approved targeted therapies.
+Mutation of the tumor suppressor gene TP53 is common in many cancers.
 Drs.
-Ganesan and Carpizo have identified a new class of anti-cancer drugs called zinc metallochaperones (ZMCs) that target tumors with mutations in TP53, a potent suppressor of tumor growth, and are currently testing its efficacy in laboratory studies.
+Ganesan and Carpizo have identified a new class of anti-cancer drugs called zinc metallochaperones (ZMCs) that target tumors with mutations in TP53, a potent suppressor of tumor growth, and are currently testing its efficacy in combination with other therapies.

 Full Research Summary